GlacioHack/geoutils/README.md

 **GeoUtils** is an open source project to develop a core Python package for geospatial analysis and foster inter-operability between other Python GIS packages.

-It aims at **facilitating end-user geospatial analysis by revolving around consistent `Raster` and `Vector` objects** that easily interface between themselves.
+It aims at **facilitating end-user geospatial analysis by revolving around consistent `Raster` and `Vector` objects** that effortlessly interface between themselves.
 GeoUtils is founded on **implicit loading behaviour**, **robust numerical interfacing** and **convenient object-based methods** to easily perform the most common higher-level tasks needed by geospatial users.